Profile: Harald Norpoth

 After the letdown over the Euros, Norpoth bounced back with some excellent racing in 1970.
 He not only won the European Cup final but in different races also beat two of the most competitive runners in the world.
 His preparation for the European Cup began with five indoor races, the highlight being the World Championships, where he earned a silver medal in the 3,000 with 7:49.6.
 He also ran some cross-country, again winning the German title over the shorter distance of 3K.
 The track season started with some fine-tuning races over 800, 1,500 and 5,000, all this in preparation for an international 5,000 in Stockholm.
 In this race he was up against Ron Clarke, Jurgen May, and Ian Stewart, the English runner who would go on to a brilliant win in the Commonwealth Games later in the summer.
 It was Stewart who gave Norpoth the toughest time: the two were only 0.2 of a second apart at the end.
-Norpoth’s time in beating Stewart was 13:35.6.
+Norpoth’s winning time in beating Stewart was 13:35.6.
 After the race, Stewart, a fierce competitor, admitted that Norpoth had given him a hard race and vowed he’d be back for more hard racing.

-|Prefonaine tried unsuccessfully to run Norpoth off his feet.|
+|Prefonaine tried unsuccessfully to run Norpoth off his feet.

 Norpoth’s second big race before the European Cup took place in a dual meet against the USA in Stuttgart.
 Here, Norpoth improved his seasonal best with a 13:34.6 victory over another very competitive runner, Steve Prefontaine.
 The 19-year-old American led from the start and stayed in front until Norpoth sprinted away in the last 250.
 According to Kenny Moore, “Pre was mad from the instant he crossed the finish line.
 On the victory stand, while receiving their medals, Pre got into Norpoth’s face.
 ‘I think it’s chickenshit,’ he hissed, ‘for an old guy like you to let a little kid do all the work and humiliate him in the end.’
 The crowd saw how hot he was, and started to jeer.
 Norpoth replied eloquently without a word, lifting his gold medal to the crowd and then holding it right under Pre’s nose.”
 (Kenny Moore, “Leading Men” Going Long, p.177)

-Victories continued to come his way.
-After winning the German 5,000 title in 13:53.6, and beating a strong international field over 3,000 in Cologne (7:49.6), Norpoth was back in Stockholm for the European Cup final.
+Victories continued to come Norpoth's way.
+After winning the German 5,000 title in 13:53.6, and beating a strong international field over 3,000 in Cologne (7:49.6), He was back in Stockholm for the European Cup final.
 The pace in the 5,000 was very slow, which suited him just fine.
 He was able to outsprint the field for a 14:25 clocking.
 His competitive year had ended on a high note.

-Now 28, Norpoth started his 1971 track season quietly with a few low-key races before the National Championships in early July.
+Now 28, Norpoth started his 1971 track season quietly with a few low-key races before the German Championships in early July.
 After winning the German 5,000 title yet again, he went straight into his third Euros in Helsinki.
 This time he came up against Juha Vaatainen of Finland, who had already won the 10,000 in front of his hometown fans.
 The Finn’s sensational kick worked again in the 5,000 when he made a break with 300 to go and left Jean Wadoux and Norpoth in his wake.
 Norpoth held on to second place into the last straight but was unable to fight off Wadoux.
 Vaatainen’s margin of victory wasn’t great (0.8), but it was decisive: 1.
 Vaatainen 13:32.8; 2.
 Jean Wadoux 13:33.6; 3.
 Norpoth 13:33.8.

 This was Norpoth’s last 5,000 of the year, for he raced only over 1,500 and the Mile after the Euros.
-After a win in London (3:43.9), he had one of his lowest ever placings with a fourth in a Mile race in Berlin, despite running a lifetime PB of 3:57.2.
+Following a win in London (3:43.9), he had one of his lowest ever placings with a fourth in a Mile race in Berlin, despite running a lifetime PB of 3:57.2.
 In this race he was beaten by Jipcho, Arese and Keino.
 He then went on to win a 1,500 against Russia and to lose another against Vassala of Finland.
 Finally, he went to Kenya in October and ran second to Keino twice.

-|Olympic 5,000 No one wanted to lead:One of the rare times when Norpoth led in the early stages of a race.|
+|Olympic 5,000 No one wanted to lead:One of the rare times when Norpoth led in the early stages of a race.

 Yet another Olympics beckoned.
 And this time it was in Norpoth’s home country.
 He started the season with a 3:44.2 victory in Germany before going to Helsinki for a 5,000.
 This race was a big morale booster for he won in 13:34.8, finishing ahead of three top-class runners: May, Viren and Vassala.
 Back in Germany he ran exactly the same time to win the 5,000 in a dual meet with the USSR.
 Then, after winning the national title in 14:11.8, he rested from competition for the six weeks before the Munich Olympics.
 The only run of note during that time was a 3,000 time-trial in 7:54.2 in front of a football crowd.
 His preparation for the Olympics was promising if not inspiring.